What is Facing Freedom?

-In addition to reading the stories, there are three main activities your students can do:
+In addition to reading the stories, there are two main activities your students can do:

-2. The Facing Freedom Collection: Explore primary and secondary sources
+1. The Facing Freedom collection: Explore primary and secondary sources

-The Facing Freedom Collection includes the primary and secondary sources that Museum curators used to interpret the history featured in the exhibition.
-Zoom in on Photographs, objects, documents; listen to audio; and watch videos that support each of the eight stories.
+The Facing Freedom in America collection includes the primary and secondary sources that Museum curators used to interpret the history featured in the exhibition.
+Zoom in on photographs, objects, documents; listen to audio; and watch videos that support each of the eight stories.

 My Freedom Collection is flexible enough to use as an assignment for students or as a tool to create a classroom lecture.
 Each collection saved is given a unique web address.
 Through the unique web address you can edit the collection in the future or share it via e-mail.

 Help out by giving us feedback and best examples